" I haven't been

 white head.
 Plus all sorts of little

 birds with colors ranging from bright orange to pure black.
-Even after we

 left the lowlands of the Pantanal to hit the higher grounds of the Chapada das